1080° Avalanche: Development and release

-In 1999, a sequel to 1080° Snowboarding was announced for the Nintendo 64.
-Second-party studio Left Field was responsible for development, but when the studio revoked its status as a second-party studio to focus on multi-format titles, the game failed to materialize.
-Development of the game was handed to Nintendo's American development studio, Nintendo Software Technology Corporation (NST), who would migrate the title to Nintendo's newest venture, the GameCube.
+Shortly after the release of 1080° Snowboarding (1998), Nintendo announced that Left Field Productions was taking over development for a sequel title on the Nintendo 64.
+Pre-production planning was done on the game, but it was cancelled early on in favor of moving development to the then-upcoming GameCube platform.
+When Left Field later ended their exclusivity contract with Nintendo, their work was returned to Nintendo, and the game was reworked internally by Nintendo to release as 1080° Avalanche (2003) for the GameCube.
+Development of the game was handed to Nintendo's American development studio, Nintendo Software Technology Corporation (NST).

 1080°: Avalanche was released in both single-disc and double-disc versions.
 The second disc is a standard miniDVD featuring a half-hour of snowboarding footage alongside gameplay footage set to soundtracks from the game.
-This version was exclusively available at Wal-Mart and can be differentiated by the presence of a red sash on the front cover.
+This version was exclusively available at Walmart and can be differentiated by the presence of a red sash on the front cover.

 Reception

 It received a score of 7.5/7/5.5 from Electronic Gaming Monthly.
 Dan Hsu, the first reviewer, found fault with the game's trick system, while the third reviewer Shawn Elliott severely criticised it, who believed that Avalanche can't compete with SSX 3.